Traditions of Catalonia: Other events

 Mushroom hunting is a popular activity in Catalonia, where a mushroom hunter is called boletaire.
 There is a tradition of going to hunt mushrooms as a family or group in the fall, after the rains marking the end of the summer season.

 In Catalonia, sport often has a strong national and political connotation.
-The Barça football team and the USAP Perpignan rugby team are often considered, especially by some Catalan nationalists, to act as unofficial national teams of Catalonia.
+The Barça football team and the USAP Perpignan rugby team are often considered, especially by Catalan pro-independence individuals and organizations, to act as unofficial national teams of Catalonia.